Gardening in small spaces

 Cover walls or fences in climbers such as clematis or use hanging baskets or window boxes for maximum use of space.
 Put small leaf plants behind larger ones to create depth.
 Mimicking the skyline beyond your boundaries is a cheeky way of giving the illusion of a larger space.
 Plants with the same colours as trees or bushes beyond your fence are perfect for this.

+Pot plants are perfect for small gardens, balconies or concrete ‘yardens’.
+Potted plants do need watering more regularly as they can dry out very quickly.
+Make sure you water the soil rather than the leaves or flowers.
 As blooms pass their prime becoming faded or shrivelled, make sure to snip them off or the plant will waste useful energy on them.
 Deadheading also keeps plant pots looking neat and healthy and can sometimes lead to second blooms.

 Containers are great for filling boring balcony or concrete covered spaces.
-If adding more than one plant type, make sure that their lighting, soil and water requirements are the same so that all can thrive.
+If you are adding more than one plant type, make sure that their lighting, soil and water requirements are the same so that all can thrive.
 Create a colourful and textured container with two or three contrasting colours and a mixture of leaf types.
 Soften edges with plants that will spill over them for a more natural look.
 Make sure that your container has a drain hole in the bottom.